dummy-ilh/MINE/Regression/LR/Ch10_Heteroscedasticity.md

 **Q: Does heteroscedasticity bias OLS coefficient estimates?**
 A: No — OLS remains unbiased.
 What's invalidated are the standard errors, and therefore the t-tests, F-tests, and confidence intervals built on the assumption of constant variance; OLS also stops being BLUE (a differently-weighted estimator becomes minimum-variance instead).
+*(Simple version: your best-guess line is still right on average — it's your error bars and p-values that can no longer be trusted.)*

 **Q: What's the difference between the Breusch-Pagan test and White's test?**
 A: Breusch-Pagan regresses squared residuals on the original predictors only, assuming variance changes linearly with them.
 White's test adds squared and cross-product terms, catching more general (nonlinear, interactive) variance patterns — at the cost of needing more degrees of freedom.
+*(Simple version: Breusch-Pagan checks for straight-line noise patterns; White's test also checks for curved or "two-predictors-combined" noise patterns, but needs a lot more data to do it.)*

 **Q: When would you choose WLS over robust standard errors?**
 A: WLS when you have good justification for a specific variance structure (e.g., known to scale with a particular predictor) — it improves both efficiency and inference.
 Robust standard errors when you want valid inference without committing to a specific weighting scheme, since they only correct the standard errors, not the (already unbiased) point estimates.
+*(Simple version: WLS if you know the "shape" of the noise; robust standard errors if you don't want to guess.)*

 **Q: What does the "sandwich" in sandwich standard errors refer to?**
 A: The formula $(\mathbf{X}^T\mathbf{X})^{-1}(\mathbf{X}^T\text{diag}(e_i^2)\mathbf{X})(\mathbf{X}^T\mathbf{X})^{-1}$ has the same matrix $(\mathbf{X}^T\mathbf{X})^{-1}$ on both outer sides ("bread"), with a middle term built from the observed squared residuals ("filling") that adapts to whatever heteroscedasticity pattern is actually present in the data.
+*(Simple version: two identical "bread" layers on the outside, a data-driven "filling" in the middle that automatically adjusts to whatever noise pattern is really there.)*

 **Q: If your Breusch-Pagan test fails to reject homoscedasticity, does that guarantee your errors have constant variance?**
 A: No — failing to reject just means no significant evidence of heteroscedasticity was detected, which is especially uninformative in small samples (low statistical power).
 It doesn't positively confirm the null hypothesis is true.
+*(Simple version: "no evidence of a problem" isn't the same as "proof there's no problem" — especially with only a handful of data points.)*

 ---